 Some steps are being taken to prepare the world for the next pandemic.
 The World Bank approved a financial intermediary fund (FIF) for pandemic prevention, preparedness, and response - now formally called The Pandemic Fund.
-The fund was formally established at the FIF Governing Board meeting on September 8-9, and the first call for proposals opened in early February 2023.
-The first round of funding will focus on comprehensive disease surveillance, early warning laboratory systems, and health workforce capacity.
+The fund was formally established at the FIF Governing Board meeting on September 8-9, and the first call for proposals will open in early 2023.
 Between government, philanthropic, and non-profit donors, the Pandemic Fund has achieved \$1.6 billion in funding, with \$1.41 billion (88.13%) of that announced publicly (Figure 2.1).
-This is a promising start, but the projected need for the fund is \$10.5 billion per year over the next five years for investments to strengthen the capacity of low- and middle-income countries (Figure 2.2).
+This is a promising start, but the projected need for the fund is \$10.5 billion per year over the next five years for investments to strengthen the capacity of low- and middleincome countries (Figure 2.2).